lsst-dm/dmtn-185/index.rst

 -  Schema evolution

    -  DM -- Schemas for the data products are stored in git and are versioned like other software.
-In some cases the build/test/deploy chains package the schema with software in containers, providing reprodicibility through that route.
+In some cases the build/test/deploy chains package the schema with software in containers, providing reproducibility through that route.
 In some cases schema for services are versioned by the avro/kafka schema migration machinery.

    -  T&S -- The message schemas are tightly controlled via XML documents that are versioned in git.
 They have a very strict release process that rolls out changes in the schema to running CSCs as a synchronized event.
 The Butler does not have a requirement to downgrade to previous schemas.

 Note that versioning in itself is not a sufficient guarantor of reproducibility.
-For example, if some firmware does not have an embedded software version, or if that software version is manually updated, that can create situations were the same software version is assumed and/or reported, but in fact the code has changed.
+For example, if some firmware does not have an embedded software version, or if that software version is manually updated, that can create situations where the same software version is assumed and/or reported, but in fact the code has changed.

 What is the state of implementation?
 ------------------------------------